davist11/jQuery-Simple-Validate/README.markdown

 To mark a field as valid, just add a class of **required** to the field.
 To make sure the email is a valid email address, also add a class of **email** to the field.
 To make field accept only number, add a class of **number** to the field.
+To make password and password confirmation, add a class of **password** to the password field and **confirm-password** to the confirm password field, error displayed if both doesn't match.
 Now you can also make checkbox required by adding required class to it, helpful for compulsory agreement accept checkboxes
 Then, just call the plugin on the form.